2 Helpful / 1 Not

 This is a multiuse park with many non-DGers wandering around and through the course.

 Other Thoughts: This course is located in a spectacular park, that features another 18 hole DG course on site.
-Camping, fishing, childrens farm area, a Tai Chi(?) class, a revival (that I thought about crashing) and several other things going on.
+Camping, fishing, a childrens farm area, and many other activities.
+I could easily bring the family here for a long weekend, to a week or so, and everyone, including the non DGers would have a blast.

 I know that I might be in the minority here, but I prefer this course over the other one at this park (T-2).
 This course IMO is more scenic, and has more varied type holes.
-Its a little shorter and more open than its big brother, but the negatives on the other course bring it down below this one.
-I declare this course a certified gem, and thoroughly enjoyed playing here.
+Its a little shorter and more open than its big brother, but also more fun.
+This is one of my personal favorite Florida courses!

 4 of 4 people found this review helpful.